Buying A Motorhome? Purchasing A Travel Trailer? Buy A Camper With Confidence using this RV Buying Guide!

 Buying an RV.

 I haven’t mentioned price at all in this post because this is a guide on how to buy an RV, and because what I think is cheap or expensive may be different than what you think is cheap or expensive.
 But this wouldn’t be much of a guide to buying an RV if we didn’t talk about the cost of an RV or where to buy an RV.
 For me personally, I’ve never bought a brand new RV.
 I’ve purchased every one of my RVs off craigslist, and two of them I hopped on a 1-way flight to go buy.
 I’ll browse rvtrader or some of the other RV websites out there, but 90% of the listings are dealerships trying to sell trade-ins or last years inventory at prices I don’t consider deals.
+In fact campers on RVtrader are usually marked up by as much as 50%!!!!
+I bought a Class C RV in Virginia for $4200 that was listed for $9,900 on RV trader; just saying.

 Craigslist, on the other hand, is a double-edged catch 22 sword.
 Half the listings on their people don’t know what they have and are just giving them away.
 While others have so much sentimental attachment they value them galaxies above what they are worth.
-Then you have the whole unknown of how did they take care of it or maintain their RV.
+Then you have the whole unknown of how did they take care of their camper or maintain their RV.
 Craigslist creates another set of concerns when buying an RV, and the best RV advice I can give you is be very proactive, observant & inquisitive.
 But trust me there are some crazy amazing deals on Craigslist.

 I scored a $100,000 RV for less than the cost of a flight from NY to Paris.
-A lady in San Francisco who was all set to sign papers and buy an RV from a dealership in CA when she found the exact same RV in Montana for $28,000 less!
+A lady I know in San Francisco who was all set to sign papers to buy an RV from a dealership in CA when she found the exact same RV in Montana for $28,000 less!
 I know a friend that scored a $50,000 travel trailer for the cost of a shitty one because the owner was going through a spiteful divorce and didn’t have a truck anymore.
 There are some amazing deals on craigslist, but there’s always an RV deal on craigslist so don’t rush into anything.
 You could set up a business flipping RVs from Craigslist if you wanted.
 There’s always a deal and sometimes its flight away, but THERE’S ALWAYS A DEAL!!

-When you’re buying an RV off of Craigslist do your research, do your due diligence, ask your questions & reach out to the forums.
+When you’re buying an RV off of Craigslist do your research, do your due diligence, ask your questions & reach out to RV forums.
 Make sure you know more about what you’re buying then the guy selling it.
 When people ask me for advice on buying an RV off of Craigslist.
 The first thing I ask them is, “Did you do your homework?”

 When you’re buying an RV from a dealership your concerns are features & amenities, but when you’re buying an RV from Craigslist you need to be concerned with its past as well as your desires.
 Most of the time you can define its past from its price point.